lizallyn/Pinniped-Case-Studies/README.md

 Models contains model code.
 Data contains data used to inform the models, including .csv files required by R files.
+Functions contains function scripts, but not sure if that's going to stay separate, or even how many of those functions will stay as separate functions.
-Recycle Bin is for anything not in use anymore. the functions file does't have a home yet because I'm not sure if those will stay in a separate script?
+Recycle Bin is for anything not in use anymore.